amafru/my-kubernetes-the-hard-way/docs/08-bootstrapping-kubernetes-controllers.md

 The commands in this lab up as far as the load balancer configuration must be run on each controller instance: `controlplane01`, and `controlplane02`.
 Login to each controller instance using SSH Terminal.

+You can run commands across multiple terminals on Mac (iTerm2) by turning on Broadcast input mode.
+Steps:
+- Cmd + D = split terminal vertically
+- Sign into each vm in the separate panes
+- Go top right of each* pane > click ellipses > Toggle Broadcast Input
+- Good to go

+OR

 You can perform this step with [tmux](01-prerequisites.md#running-commands-in-parallel-with-tmux).

 ## Provision the Kubernetes Control Plane